 Angular may be the best choice for any kind of web app, including Content Management Systems (CMS), e-commerce applications, static websites, design systems, banking websites, and more.
 However, it all depends on your project's specifications, the size of your team and organization, and your product scope.

-To sum it up, Angular is an excellent choice for web applications of any kind.
+To sum it up, Angular is an excellent choice for web application of any kind.
 It offers all the most sought-after features but, most importantly, it's supported by Google and has a vibrant community around the framework.

 Your team can use official tools and components which cut development costs, introduce better structure, and make scaling your project easier.
 Additionally, choosing Angular gives you access to a vast pool of talent that will not only know the technology but understand the code behind your product.